The Doyle Collection (“Doyle”, “we” or “us”) is committed to protecting and respecting your privacy.

 - Where we use certain service providers, we may use specific contracts approved by the European Commission which give personal data the same protection it has in Europe.

-- Where we use providers based in the USA, we may transfer data to them if they are part of the Privacy Shield which requires them to provide similar protection to personal data shared between the Europe and the USA.
+- Where we use providers based in the USA, we may transfer data to them if they are part of the EU-US Privacy Shield which requires them to provide similar protection to personal data shared between the Europe and the USA.

 Please note that when booking a room in one of our hotels located outside the EEA your personal data will be transferred to this location in order to allow us to fulfil our contract with you and to provide you with services.